Metro-Goldwyn-Mayer cartoon studio: Tex Avery (1942–1953)

-Hugh Harman left the MGM studio in April 1941, and Rudolph Ising departed two years later.
-George Gordon took over Ising's department, continuing work on the Barney Bear cartoons, but only completed three cartoons before he left the studio in 1943.
-In Harman's place, Quimby hired Tex Avery, an animation director known for his wild comedic style at the Schlesinger studio.
+Hugh Harman left the MGM studio in April 1941, and Rudolf Ising departed two years later.
+George Gordon took over Ising's department, continuing work on the Barney Bear cartoons.
+He completed three Barney Bear cartoons as well as a few other such as The Stork's Holiday and the short lived Ol' Doc Donkey series before he left the studio in 1943.
+In Harman's place, Quimby hired Tex Avery, an animation director known for his wild comedic style at the Schlesinger studio, who had recently left Paramount Pictures after creating the Speaking of Animals series.
 Avery's first short for MGM was the World War II parody Blitz Wolf, which was nominated for the 1942 Academy Award for Short Subjects (Cartoons).
 While Avery had revolutionized cartoon humor at Schlesinger's, he went several steps further in his MGM works.
 Avery exaggerated his characters and situations wildly, and was noted for the precise and hard-edged timing of his gags.
 Among Avery's most noted cartoons for MGM were slapstick comedies such as Red Hot Riding Hood (1943), Jerky Turkey (1945), Northwest Hounded Police (1946), King-Size Canary (1947), Little Rural Riding Hood (1949), and Bad Luck Blackie (1949).
 While Avery preferred to focus on gags instead of characterization, he established several popular MGM cartoon characters, including Screwball "Screwy" Squirrel, the Of Mice and Men derived pair of George and Junior, and his best-known character, Droopy.
 Droopy, voiced by Bill Thompson (a.k.a.
 "Wallace Wimple" on NBC Radio's Fibber McGee and Molly show) debuted in 1943 with Dumb-Hounded.
 He appeared in several more Avery cartoons (including Northwest Hounded Police) before being officially given his own series in 1949 with Señor Droopy.
+Also in 1949, Avery would debut Butch (formerly named Spike) who would be a recurring antagonist in the Droopy films but also as a star in his own films such as Magical Maestro (1952), Rock-a-Bye-Bear (1952) and Cellbound (1955) which was Avery's final cartoon for MGM.

 The influence of Avery's cartoons was felt across the animation industry; even Hanna and Barbera adapted their Tom and Jerry shorts to match the levels of madcap humor and violence in Avery's films.
-Avery's team included storymen Rich Hogan and Heck Allen, and animators such as Michael Lah, Ed Love, and Preston Blair, most famous for animating the sexy female singer in Red Hot Riding Hood and its follow-ups.
+Avery's team included storymen Rich Hogan and Heck Allen, and animators such as Michael Lah, Ed Love, and Preston Blair, an ex-Disney animator most famous for animating Red in Red Hot Riding Hood and its follow-ups.
 In 1946, Quimby assigned Blair and Lah to direct a new series of Barney Bear cartoons, reversing the decision after three cartoons.